cellos51/balatro-gba/README.md

 Docker will build the project and the ROM will be in the same location as step 7 describes below.

+## **-Apple Container-**
+If for some reason you want to use Apple Container to build this project, you can also do so!

+1.)
+Install `container` from the releases in their [GitHub page](https://github.com/apple/container/releases) 2.)
+Start the container system with `container system start` 3.)
+Run `container build --tag balatro-builder --file Dockerfile .` 4.)
+Run `container run --volume $(pwd):./balatro --name balatro --rm balatro-builder` 5.)
+(Optional) if you want to remove the image from container, run `container image delete balatro-builder`

+After this, the `balatro.gba` file should be in the build folder

 ## **-Windows-**
 Video Tutorial: https://youtu.be/72Zzo1VDYzQ?si=UDmEdbST1Cx1zZV2
 ### With `Git` (not required)